-- (a) Write formula for the steady states of glucose, insulin and beta cells, Gst, Ist and Bst. - (b) Is the steady-state blood glucose level Gst affected by the brain's uptake rate? - (c) What would be the answer to (b) in a minimal model? (a minimal model assumes constant total mass of beta cells, B, that is no third equation in the BIG model).
+(a) Write formula for the steady states of glucose, insulin and beta-cells, Gst, Ist and Bst.

+(b) Is the steady-state blood glucose level G{st} affected by the brain's uptake rate?

+(c) What would be the answer to (b) in the minimal model?
+Use $f(G) = G^2$.
+The minimal model assumes constant total mass of beta cells, B, that is - no third equation in the BIG model).